 Psychotherapy, also known as talk therapy or psychological counseling, involves discussing your bulimia and related issues with a mental health professional.
 Psychotherapy is the most common treatment for bulimia and has the greatest research support.
 Evidence indicates that these types of psychotherapy help improve symptoms of bulimia:

 Family-based therapy: Family-based treatment allows the family to understand and realize the roles they are playing in supporting the disordered eating, and suggest ways the family can help the person with bulimia acknowledge the problem and seek out treatment.
 It helps parents intervene in their adolescent’s unhealthy eating behaviors.

 Individual therapy: One goal of psychotherapy is to normalize eating patterns and behaviors.
 Cognitive-behavioral therapy, specifically enhanced cognitive behavioral therapy, has been shown to help.
 Cognitive-behavioral therapy will often focus on identifying and altering dysfunctional thought patterns, attitudes, and beliefs, which may trigger and perpetuate the person’s eating habits.
 Another goal is to help change distorted beliefs and thoughts that maintain unhealthy eating habits.
 Individual therapy can be very helpful in addressing not only disordered eating but also overall emotional health and happiness.
 The purpose is to address the underlying cognitive and emotional issues that result in bulimia.
 It allows you to explore close relationships helping to improve your communication and problem-solving skills.

-While no medication necessarily cures bulimia nervosa, some medications can help symptoms of bulimia.
+While no medication necessarily cures bulimia nervosa, some medications can help with symptoms of bulimia.
 Antidepressants may help reduce the symptoms of bulimia when used along with psychotherapy.
 The only antidepressant specifically approved by the Food and Drug Administration to treat bulimia is fluoxetine (Prozac), which may help even if you’re not depressed.